 Veeam backup jobs visible in the Veeam Backup & Replication console are created automatically at first backup run.

 Standalone SAP HANA Server (Scale-Up): The backup job object name in Veeam Backup & Replication is created automatically based on the names of the HANA server and selected repository.

 Scale-Out SAP HANA Cluster: When you run the Veeam Plug-in configuration wizard for the first time in one of the SAP HANA cluster members, the wizard asks for the cluster name.
 The cluster name will be used in the backup job object name together with the repository name.

 Veeam Plug-in for SAP HANA uses the Windows authentication methods of the Veeam Backup & Replication server to establish a connection to this server and to the backup target.
 It is recommended to create one specific user for each Veeam Plug-in server or for each scale-out cluster.

 If this user will be later changed manually, the new user must have at least the Veeam Backup Operator and Veeam Restore Operator rights within the Veeam Backup & Replication user management.
 To learn how to assign Veeam Backup & Replication roles, see the Roles and Users section of the Veeam Backup & Replication Guide.

-By default, SAP HANA uses one channel for data backups.
-If required, you can configure SAP HANA to use additional channels.
-When multiple channels are used, SAP HANA distributes the data equally across the available channels.
+By default, SAP HANA uses one channel per data backup operation.
+You can configure SAP HANA to use additional channels.
+When multiple channels are used, SAP HANA distributes the data equally across available channels.

 To control the number of parallel channels used for each SAP HANA Backint instance, you can edit the parallel_data_backup_backint_channels parameter in the SAP HANA global.ini file.
 For instructions, see the Multistreaming Data Backups with Third-Party Backup Tools section of the SAP HANA Administration Guide